-Fair Value Measurement as of December 31, 2020 Total (Level 1) (Level 2) (Level 3) Liabilities Interest rate swap contracts, current portion FFA contract, current \$322,123 \$322,123 portion \$134,010 \$134,010 Interest rate swap contracts, long term portion 1 \$393,899 - \$393,899 -
+Total (Level 1) (Level 2) (Level 3) Assets Interest rate swap contracts, long term portion \$210,113 \$210,113 Liabilities Interest rate swap contracts, current portion \$289,430 \$289,430

-Fair Value Measurement as of December 31, 2019
+Fair Value Measurement as of December 31, 2020

 Total (Level 1) (Level 2) (Level 3)

 Liabilities

+Interest rate swap \$322,123 \$322,123

+contracts, current portion

+FFA contract, current portion \$134,010 \$134,010

 Interest rate swap

-contracts, long term portion \$304,174 - \$304,174 -
+contracts, long term portion \$393,899 - \$393,899

-The estimated fair values of the Company's financial instruments such as cash and cash equivalents and restricted cash approximate their individual carrying amounts as of December 31, 2019 and 2020, due to their short-term maturity.
+The estimated fair values of the Company's financial instruments such as cash and cash equivalents and restricted cash approximate their individual carrying amounts as of December 31, 2020 and 2021, due to their short-term maturity.
 Cash and cash equivalents and restricted cash are considered Level 1 items as they represent liquid assets with short-term maturities.
-The fair value of the Company's long-term bank loans, bearing interest at variable interest rates approximates their recorded values as of December 31, 2020, due to the variable interest rate nature thereof.
+The fair value of the Company's long-term bank loans, bearing interest at variable interest rates approximates their recorded values as of December 31, 2021, due to the variable interest rate nature thereof.
 LIBOR rates are observable at commonly quoted intervals for the full terms of the loans and hence fair values of the long-term bank loans are considered Level 2 items in accordance with the fair value hierarchy due to their variable interest rate, being the LIBOR.